What are the characteristics of great demonstration speeches?

 As their guide, you will take them through a process of 'show and tell' covering each step from set-up to finish.
 Think of it as a 'how-to' speech.

 Ask yourself: 'Why does my audience want to listen to my speech on xxx {insert your topic}?'
-'What will they gain from it?'
+'What benefit will they gain from it?'

 If the answer is 'YES' you can go ahead.